Last updated: July 12, 2026

 Advantages:

 Challenges: Software development projects often involve iterative processes, including coding, testing, and debugging.
 Keeping track of these iterations while managing sprints, releases, and bug fixes can be challenging.
-Additionally, coordinating between developers, testers, and stakeholders adds another layer of complexity.
+Also, coordinating between developers, testers, and stakeholders adds another layer of complexity.

 Advantages: